mtx9/obsidian-calcite/README.md

 [[journal/**/*:#music]]
 ```

-Select all notes from the folder journal which have not the tag `#done`:
+Select all notes from the folder journal which do not have the tag `#done`:

 ```
 [[research/*:!#done]]